How do great writers publish such lofty books without stopping or failing?

 Say differently, you need to find a serene place to calm your mind.

-Visit a place, do meditation, or whatever it takes to bring back your mental energy.
+Visit a place, do meditation, or do whatever it takes to bring back your mental energy.

 That’s the main reason why even the most fruitful people take breaks to rejuvenate themselves for a better kick-start for the next time.